justinmeiners/efficient-programming-with-components/19_insertion_sort.md

 What should we do when we build components?
 Should we assume that we build them the fastest way and carefully specify preconditions?
-Or should we build idiot-proof or Google quality components.
+Or should we build idiot-proof (Google quality) components?
 This is a difficult question.
 I do not know the answer.

 ## Final project

 Write the fastest version of stable sort that you can, utilizing the ideas in these tools.
 We have all the algorithmic ideas we need.
 But, I invite you to read books.
 I invite you to test and measure.
 If you want you can even go read old STL code I wrote.
-It's a competition, consider teaming up and sharing ideas.
+It's a competition!
+Consider teaming up and sharing ideas.

 ## Code